-A distribution for the quarter ended December 31, 2016 of \$0.425 per common unit was paid on February 13, 2017.
-In addition, we paid cash distributions to our general partner with respect to its 2% general partner interest.
+A distribution for the quarter ended December 31, 2017 of \$0.50 per common and subordinated unit was paid on February 14, 2018.
+In addition, we paid cash distributions to our general partner with respect to its 2% general partner interest and on the IDRs held by the general partner.